simonjensen/docker-varnish/README.md

 # docker-varnish

-A base image for Varnish cache
+A base image for Varnish cache.

+Based on `varnish:6.3.1`.